NidalEllawala/Tiger-Moves/README.md

 # Tiger-Moves
 2 player board game originaly from Nepal called Bagh-Chal, played on a 5x5 grid, similar to a chess board.
-The app includes an assist feature that highlights all possible moves for a iece when selected, to help new players learn the rules.
+The app includes an assist feature that highlights all possible moves for a piece when selected, to help new players learn the rules.

 ![Image of startgame](https://i.imgur.com/UmCjpXZ.png)
 ![Image of joingame](https://i.imgur.com/dja4Kc3.png)